 5. Wow, that’s a really good score.
 You must have worked really hard. – Carol Dweck

-Everyday Application: Sure, when we don’t do as well as we want to at something, it can be easy to start speaking negatively to ourselves.
+Everyday Application: Sure, when we don’t do as well as we want to at something, it’s easy to start speaking negatively to ourselves.
 However, your ‘score’ is usually a reflection of how hard you worked and not how smart or talented you are.
 Did you try your best?
 Were you able to learn from whatever mistakes you made?
 If you answered yes, then keep going and try again.
-If you know you could have worked harder, than don’t be angry at yourself for what you can’t change.
+If you know you could have worked harder, then don’t be angry at yourself for what you can’t change.
 Instead, work harder next time.

 6. A company that cannot self-correct cannot thrive. – Carol Dweck

 7. Picture your brain forming new connections as you meet the challenge and learn.
 Keep on going. – Carol Dweck